WalletConnect/walletconnect-docs/docs/specs/clients/chat/chat-identity-keys.md

 Client will only generate a single identity key per blockchain accoun per client.
 The wallet user could use multiple blockchain accounts with a single client by authorizing one respective identity key for each.
 Additionally the wallet can use multiple clients with the same blockchain account by authorizing a new identity key on a new client.

-Identity Keys are ed25519 key pairs generated internally and the client will expose a CAIP-122 message which includes the public key of the Identity Key pair in the nonce in the form of a did-key.
+Identity Keys are ed25519 key pairs generated internally and the client will expose a CAIP-122 message which includes the public key of the Identity Key pair in the Resources in the form of a did-key.

 ### Message Format